oktaykaplan/CodeClub/README.md

 We launched a weekly Code Club in the lab since it is crucial for trainees to gain skills to display their data and do statistical analysis.

+This is an R-focused coding club, and We will introduce data manipulations and data visualization to participants in the Code club.
+We will explain the many forms of data (Numeric, Integers, Complex, Logical, and Characters) as well as how to construct a data structure or read a file (read.delim, read.csv, fread, read.table etc).
+Participants will be shown a variety of data manipulation functions such as ilter(), distinct(), arrange(), select(), rename(), mutate() and transmutate(), inner join (), left join(), and so on.

-This is an R-focused coding club, and we'll demonstrate to participants in the Code club how to use ggplot to create a customized bar plot using data from Sci-Hub downloads.
+We'll demonstrate to participants in the Code club how to use ggplot and heatmap to create customized bar plots and heatmaps.
 Bar charts are a popular visualization tool for displaying categorical variables with numbers.
 Each category variable is depicted as a bar based on the data associated with it.

-The original data required to create the customized barplot was retrieved from Sci-Hub on 17.03.2022,
+The original data required to create the customized barplot was retrieved from Sci-Hub on 17.03.2022.

 Here is the  customized barplot

 ![Turkey_downloads](https://user-images.githubusercontent.com/12661265/158946046-d4e025b5-5a24-4bc0-a965-6dcbcf1df47f.png)